What are the differences between Hoshin Kanri, Balanced Scorecard and OKR methods

 Balanced Scorecard (BSC)

-The Balanced Scorecard is a strategy method that is present in most management trainings.
-BSC combines financial and non-financial objectives within four main areas: finance, customers, internal processes, and learning & growth.
-Once the strategy is defined, it is then linked with the portfolio of KPIs (Key Performance Indicators), specific targets for a defined period, and projects that are expected to lead to the desired performance.
+The Balanced Scorecard is a well-known method that combines financial and non-financial objectives in four areas: finance, customers, internal processes, and learning & growth.
+It links strategy with KPIs, specific targets, and projects that drive desired performance.

-This table explains the key features of the Hoshin Kanri method, OKR, and Balanced scorecard.
-The table helps organizations to choose a strategy deployment method that is ideal for them.
+Table comparing key features of the Hoshin Kanri method, OKR, and Balanced Scorecard, assisting organizations in selecting the ideal strategy deployment method.

 Table: OKR, Hoshin Kanri and Balanced Scorecard method comparison.